3 Metal Additive Manufacturing Applications and the Industries They Serve

 Additive manufacturing in the construction industry has gained a lot of popularity in recent years.
 This is the result of how complex certain construction devices need to be to function properly.

-With traditional manufacturing processes, this can get expensive when buying in bulk, especially with the amount of waste produced through CNC machining.
+With traditional manufacturing processes, this can get expensive when buying in bulk, especially with the amount of waste produced through CNC machining compared to AM.

 But the ability to produce complex shapes isn’t the only reason metal additive manufacturing has become a construction industry staple.
 In fact, the construction industry most benefits from AM in these three areas: